 Turns out, 20% of drivers between the ages of 18 and 20 who were surveyed by NHTSA said texting does not affect their driving.
 Kids these days, right?
 Well, guess what: Almost 30% of drivers between the ages of 21 and 34 said texting does not impact their driving.
 Another poll reports that 77% of adults and 55% of teens claim that they can easily manage texting while driving.

-The KY texting accident attorneys at the Johnson Law Firm believe that those who cause harm to others should be held accountable for their actions.
+The KY cell phone vehicle wreck lawyer at the Johnson Law Firm believe that those who cause harm to others should be held accountable for their actions.
 This includes paying compensation to accident victims for medical expenses, lost wages, property loss, pain and suffering, and, in the event of a fatal accident, wrongful death.
 Based in Pikeville, founding attorney Billy Johnson has made it his life’s work to help people throughout Kentucky.
 He is a proven advocate with over 15 years of experience who has been named a Super Lawyer by U.S. News & World Report as well as an American Trial Lawyers Association Top 100 trial lawyer.
 Get started today with a free, no-obligation case review by calling 1-606-437-4488.
-You can also fill out this online form to discuss the details of your accident and find out your rights.
+You can also fill out our online form to discuss the details of your accident and find out your rights.